Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Quantum-dot spin qubit

 \subsection{Nuclear-bath narrowing without correlations}

-We first consider narrowing the bath distribution by repeatedly initializing the state $\ket{\uparrow_z}$ and driving Rabi oscillations at Hartmann-Hahn resonance, i.e. $\Omega= \omega_B$, as described in Sec.~\ref{s:over} and depicted in Fig.~\ref{fig:overview}.
+We first consider narrowing the bath distribution by repeatedly initialising the state $\ket{\uparrow_z}$ and driving Rabi oscillations at Hartmann-Hahn resonance, i.e. $\Omega= \omega_B$, as described in Sec.~\ref{s:over} and depicted in Fig.~\ref{fig:overview}.
 This state results in narrowing because its Bloch vector points in the same (opposite) direction as $\vec{B}_m$ for large negative (positive) values of $m$.
 The nonlinearities in $m$ contained in the MARE endow the system with rich and challenging physics.
 Yet, due to the conserved quantity, the MARE can be analytically solved by the method from Ref.~\cite{Riera2021}, as we explain in App.~\ref{ss:analytic-sol}.

-After each initialization of the system, the variance of $P_m$ and the bath entropy decrease, while the system entropy increases, see Fig.\,\ref{fig:sq-panel}\,(b--d).
-The relevant time-scale for the system-bath interaction is estimated as,
+After each initialisation of the system, the variance of $P_m$ and the bath entropy decrease, while the system entropy increases, see Fig.\,\ref{fig:sq-panel}\,(b--d).
+The relevant timescale for the system-bath interaction is estimated as,

-While the quantities of the bath exhibit a monotonic evolution to their steady-state values, the von Neumann entropy of the system shows an intricate behavior, as seen in Fig.~\ref{fig:sq-panel} (b).
+While the quantities of the bath exhibit a monotonic evolution to their steady-state values, the von Neumann entropy of the system shows an intricate behaviour, as seen in Fig.~\ref{fig:sq-panel} (b).
 In general, the system density matrix evolves in a non-Markovian fashion~\cite{Breuer2006,Breuer2007, Riera2021}.
 Compared to the superconducting scenario above, the non-Markovianity is enhanced because the direction of the magnetic field $\vec{B}_m$ depends on the previous energy exchanges between system and bath.